Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Blightshore/New Haxon.md

 **Government**:: The [[Cerberus Assembly]] works in tandem with allied mercenaries to maintain a stratocracy of lawful military power.

-**Defense**:: Satyana Vorvexis, an adult copper dragon, commands a garrison of over two hundred active duty soldiers, and each citizen of New Haxon is enlisted for reserve military duty.
+**Defense**:: Satyana Vorvexis, an adult copper [[dragon]], commands a garrison of over two hundred active duty soldiers, and each citizen of New Haxon is enlisted for reserve military duty.

 **Commerce**:: Common goods and services are available via the city's vast network of enterprising military merchants.
 Meanwhile, the [[Cerberus Assembly]] strives to subvert New Haxon's thriving and profitable black market for rare arcane antiquities.